 Daines: We Should Unlock Montana’s Public Lands From Being Held Hostage

 While my bill focused on Montana, I believe we must look at all the areas in the West.
 My bill proposes that five study areas, all of which were already determined not suitable for wilderness by the Forest Service after extensive public feedback, be addressed.
-This would place almost 450,000 acres of Montana land back where it belongs — in the hands of Montanans.
+This would place almost 450,000 acres of Montana land back where it belongs — in the hands of all Montanans.

 Steve Daines is a Republican U.S. Senator from Montana